 How is your current situation different from the traumatic experience?

-In U.S.A., not Iraq.
+In Australia, not Iraq.
 Civilians on the highway.
-Driving my own truck.
+Driving my own car.

 Decide:

 The final step is to Decide what to do now.
-If you feel stressed now, you can try to decrease the trigger’s power by deciding to stick around to see that you can handle it and that your stress will actually go down the longer you stick it out.
+If you feel stressed now, you can try to decrease the trigger’s power by deciding to stay in the situation – i.e. not try to avoid or escape that trigger.
+Most people quickly realize that they can handle it and that their stress will actually go down the longer they stick it out.
 If the trigger made you very angry, your best bet is to decide to take a time out.
 If you are in danger of hurting yourself or others, seek support and don’t take any chances.

 Decide Example Text: